The-Alchemist/jdbc-to-json/README.md

 You can test the tool with a local PostgreSQL instance.
 Make sure PostgreSQL is running and you have a test database with some tables.

 ### TODO
-* support other databases
+* support other databases beyond PostgreSQL
-* use PostgreSQL's `COPY` for better performance
+* use PostgreSQL's `COPY` for better export performance
-* test on other JDBC databases
+* add support for streaming large tables
+* add data validation options
+* support for custom data transformations

 ## License